 When the first issue of Scriptura was published in 1980 I was a first year student in the then Department of Biblical Studies.
 The first editor Bernard Lategan, newly appointed at Stellenbosch University and coming from the former Faculty of Theology at UWC, and the later editor Johann Kinghorn taught modules to that class.
 I was also a student in Hennie Rossouw’s philosophy class – one of the contributors to that first volume.
 His article on strategies of appropriating the meaning of the text (archaeological, analogical-typological and eschatological-critical remains (in my view) one of the more insightful contributions ever published in this journal (Rossouw 1980a).
 In one way or another I have been involved in Scriptura ever since – as a student, subscriber, administrator, author, reviewer and co-editor.

 In this contribution I will reflect on the history of Scriptura, not so much the history of my engagement with Scriptura but certainly the history from my perspective as an insider-outsider (given my affiliation with UWC since 1993).
 The current subtitle “Journal for Biblical, Theological and Contextual Hermeneutics” was formalised only in 2018.
 It nevertheless reflects a core concern with hermeneutics that has been evident throughout its history of forty years.
 I will suggest that the most interesting word in this sub-title is the word “and”.
 This indicates the intention to hold together three forms of hermeneutics.
 Whether this can be maintained, is another matter.
 Given long-standing methodological disputes, one is inclined to wonder whether these are not held in opposition to each other, despite the journal’s deliberate intention to the contrary.
 This is indicated in the “or” and the question mark in the title of this contribution.
+By reflecting on these methodological tensions I merely commend Scriptura for offering the space to explore such tensions further in the South African context

 An emerging hermeneutical awareness